 OTA supports NOP's movement towards the use of federated organic certificates (i.e., organic certificates generated within the Organic INTEGRITY database.)
 The use of federated organic certificates will bring many benefits to the organic sector.
 Primarily, the certificate will link to the specific relevant certified operation within the Organic INTEGRITY Database.
 Also, the use of federated organic certificates will bring consistency across certificates used by certifiers, so it is easier to identify a valid certificate and identify fraudulent designs.
-Additional benefits may be gained by linking aspects of the NOP federated organic certificate system to the EU Trade Control & Expert System (TRACES).
-It is important that federated organic certificates refrain from including any confidential or sensitive business information.
+Additional benefits may be gained by linking aspects of the NOP federated organic certificates refrain from including any confidential or sensitive business information.